spsforks/SCons-scons-wiki/ExtendedExample.md

    projects\debug\project
    projects\release\project
 ```
-* 1 Should I have one conscript file at the root (i.e. \projects\conscript) and then one in each project, or is it better to put it all into one file at the root?
+* 1 Should I have one sconscript file at the root (i.e. `\projects\sconscript`) and then one in each project, or is it better to put it all into one file at the root?
 1 I would like to name projectx on the command line and have scons "know" where projectx resides.
 That way I can move projectx from one source root directory to another without having to change the command line to build projectx.
 How do I do this?

 ---

- _1) Should I have one conscript file at the root (i.e. \projects\conscript) and then one in each project, or is it better to put it all into one file at the root?_
+ _1) Should I have one sconscript file at the root (i.e. `\projects\sconscript`) and then one in each project, or is it better to put it all into one file at the root?_

 I'd go with separate SConscripts in each project.
 Modularity is your friend.